Two killed in crash involving Amtrak train, freight train

 Pettaway was discharged from a hospital with minor whiplash, he said.
 From there, he went to a shelter for passengers who didn’t suffer serious injuries at Pine Ridge Middle School.

-This is the latest incident involving an Amtrak train in the past few weeks.
+Sunday’s was just the latest fatal incident involving an Amtrak train in the past few weeks.

 In December, an Amtrak train derailed near DuPont in Washington state and hurtled off an overpass onto Interstate 5, killing three people.
 The Amtrak engineer on that train told investigatorshe mistook a signal and braked moments before the deadly crash, according to the National Transportation Safety Board.